mdrakiburrahman/sql-miaa-migrations/README.md

 ### Kerberos workaround for MAPLE

-> ‼ Every reboot of the container will mean this needs to be done again in order to login from `MAPLE`.

 Let's take a look at the [`krb5.conf`](https://web.mit.edu/kerberos/krb5-1.12/doc/admin/conf_files/krb5_conf.html) file that was created in the SQL MI Pod:

 ```bash